The most common canine poisons include the following:

 If you know for certain that your dog has consumed a poisonous substance, the first step is to call your veterinarian and let him or her know approximately how much of the item was consumed, as well as your dog’s weight.
 This step is important regardless of whether your dog is showing symptoms, as some symptoms will not arise for 24 – 48 hours.

-If the poisoning occurred after your veterinarian’s business hours, such as on a night or weekend, you should call the Pet Poison Hotline at 855- 764- 7661.
-This service costs $59 per call, but the operators are available 24/7 and can provide you with immediate steps to take.
+If the poisoning occurred after your veterinarian’s business hours, such as on a night or weekend, you should call the Pet Poison Hotline, where the operators can provide you with immediate steps to take.

 If you discover that your dog is displaying any of the above symptoms but you do not know what your dog has consumed, always err on the side of caution and take your pet to the veterinarian or emergency veterinarian.
 Many times poisoning can be reversed when caught in time.
 If you find your pet unresponsive, begin emergency medical treatment as soon as possible, such as artificial respiration or CPR.